Birmingham Railroad Accident and FELA Lawyers

+The railroad accident and FELA lawyers at Farris, Riley & Pitt, LLP understand the importance of justice and compensation for injured railroad or transportation industry workers.
 The Federal Employers Liability Act, or FELA as it is commonly known, is considered one of the greatest pieces of legislation to be passed in the twentieth century.
-It was a huge victory not only for railroad workers, but for many hard-working Americans who were subjected to unsafe work environments.
+This marked a significant triumph, benefiting not only railroad workers but also countless hardworking Americans facing hazardous workplaces.

-FELA was originally created in response to public outcry over the gruesome injuries and the number of fatalities railroad workers sustained while working.
+Public outrage over the gruesome injuries and fatalities sustained by railroad workers while on duty originally led to the creation of FELA.
 Few people, railroad workers included, truly understand the amount of protection injured railroad workers have under FELA.
 In fact, railroad employees have more protection than any other working person in the United States under this law.

-SMART Union, a union advocating for workers in a variety of potentially dangerous industries, wants to ensure that when workers they represent are injured, they have proven attorneys with the relevant skills and experience to fight for their interests.
+SMART Union, a union advocating for workers in various high-risk industries, aims to secure experienced attorneys with the relevant skills to fight for the interests of the workers they represent when injuries occur.

 If you are an injured railroad or transportation industry worker, you will likely want to seek out representation from a Designated Legal Counsel firm, such as Farris, Riley & Pitt, LLP.
-Our Birmingham Designated Legal Counsel railroad attorneys represent injured railroad workers involved in FELA accidents from all over the county.
-We have helped injured railroad workers employed by Norfolk Southern, CSX Transportation, short-line railroads and Burlington Northern Santa Fe (BNSF) Railway Company.
+Our railroad accident and FELA lawyers in Birmingham represent injured railroad workers involved in FELA accidents from all over the county.
+We have helped injured railroad workers employed by Norfolk Southern, CSX Transportation, short-line railroads, and Burlington Northern Santa Fe (BNSF) Railway Company.

 Why Do I Need a Railroad Accident Lawyer?

-Despite the protections that FELA offers railroad workers, benefits are not automatically awarded in these cases.
+Although FELA provides safeguards for railroad workers, benefits are not automatically granted in such cases.
 A victim still needs to prove a railroad’s negligence.

 Farris, Riley & Pitt, LLP understands the challenges that people face when pursuing railroad accident claims.
-The burden of proof is more forgiving with FELA claims, but victims increase the likelihood of success by retaining legal counsel.
+While FELA claims have a more forgiving burden of proof, hiring legal counsel increases your chances of success.

 Kirby Farris, co-founder and managing partner of Farris, Riley & Pitt, LLP, is a former long-term employee of the Norfolk Southern Railway Corporation who has dedicated his practice to representing personal injury victims and FELA claims.
 Mr. Farris is honored to be recognized as Designated FELA Counsel for the Transportation Communications Union (TCU).

 It is extremely important for a railroad worker to avoid speaking to a railroad claim agent or attorney until they have legal representation.
-Claim agents and lawyers are only interested in limiting a railroad’s liability and they will likely attempt to get you to admit some kind of fault for your injuries.
+Claim agents and lawyers aim to minimize a railroad’s liability and may try to persuade you to acknowledge some responsibility for your injuries.

 Farris, Riley & Pitt, LLP can ensure that your rights are protected.
-We represent clients on a contingency fee basis, so you do not have to worry about paying us anything unless you receive a monetary award.
+We operate on a contingency basis, meaning you pay only if you receive a monetary award.

 Why Choose Farris, Riley & Pitt, LLP?